 If the internal parts of the furnace are coated with dirt and dust, it can easily cause the blower motor to get too hot.
 Ideally, you should have the furnace maintained before the heating season begins to prevent dust buildup and to lower heating bills.
 A professional HVAC contractor has the expertise to service your furnace to ensure it is working as it should.

-Sinclair Heating, Cooling, and Plumbing, Inc. specializes in a variety of heating installation and repair services.
-Give us a call at 844-749-COOL.
+Sinclair Heating, Cooling, and Plumbing, Inc. specializes in a variety of heating installation and repair services in the Lubbock area.
+To request service, give us a call at (806) 454-9332.